Redstone Chip Building: Minecraft Java

 What Your Kid Will Do

-What They'll Need
+What They Will Need

-Minecraft Java Edition (Bedrock will not work)
+- Minecraft Java Edition (Bedrock/console will not work)

-Comfort with basic math and logic (adding, subtracting, number sense, and simple true/false reasoning)
+- Comfort with basic math and logic (adding, subtracting, number sense, and simple true/false reasoning)

 How It Works